vrti/Subscription-API/README.md

 ## Subscription-API
 Spring Boot API Project containing an API end point '/subscription'.
-Appropriate form validations are added such that the user can submit a request only if all field values are correctly provided
+Appropriate validations are applied to the request payload.

 Run the project by using the Sprint Boot's embedded server.